CVanchieri/Portfolio/Post_OpenCVFacialRecognition.md

 import numpy as np
 ```

-#### Step 1: A function to encode all the face images from a folder.
+#### Step 1: The face images need to be encoded, this function will go through the images in the folder and encode them.
 ```
 ### encode all the face images ###
 def encoded_faces():